grimme-lab/xtb_docs/source/xcontrol.rst

    :scale: 40 %
    :alt: confinement-example

-   The influence of the elipsoidal potential on the caffeine molecule in a single-point calculation is listed in the 'SUMMARY' output block.
+The influence of the ellipsoidal potential on the caffeine molecule in a single-point calculation is listed in the 'SUMMARY' output block.
 For visualization purposes the transparent-green dots are placed on the surface of the potential.